How-To Government

 Most work days, I write a few words into a private spreadsheet describing what I did.
 Each row is a day.

 Every month, I write those notes into a monthly summary.
-I review a checklist of things to help me remember my month like my spreadsheet, project contributions, and my calendar.
-The summary is short and doesn't take long to write.
+I review a checklist of things to help me remember my month.
+I look at my spreadsheet, project contributions, calendar, etc. The summary is short and doesn't take long to write.

 Every month I share this with my supervisors.
 So it doesn't matter how busy or distracted a supervisor was - every month if they spend 30 seconds they get a pretty good idea of what I've been doing.
 This also makes it easy for them to write the PSPM yearly reviews.
 See also "Help Your Supervisor".